eelfner/TwoThirdsOneThirdStoryboard/README.md

 This allows views to be positioned with a size that takes up, for example, 1/3 of the parents space and is done so dynamically so that on device rotation, the propotional space stays the same based on the new parent size.

+With xcode7 and StackViews, this is much simpler to achieve.
+Please check that out!